 We cut the boards according to the size and shape for our playground borders as you can see below.

-Playground Border (Slide Section)
+Extending Playground Border

 As seen in the next photo, we opted for a slanted look in the front to customize a larger area for the slide section.